ArashPartow/exprtk/readme.txt

  (10) User defined functions can have up to 20 parameters.

- (11) Polynomial functions can be at most of degree 10.
+ (11) The inbuilt polynomial functions can be at most of degree 10.

  (12) Where appropriate constant folding optimisations will be
       applied. (eg: The expression '2+(3-(x/y))' becomes '5-(x/y)')

+ (13) String processing capabilities are available by default.
+      To turn them off, the following needs to be defined at compile time: exprtk_disable_string_capabilities

+ (14) Expressions may contain trailing comments that must be prefixed
+      with '//' and are terminated by the next occurrence of new-line or line-break.
+To disallow comments, the following needs to be defined at compile time: exprtk_disable_comments
+      (eg: '2+(3-(x/y)) // This is an expression')